 Year 1 course units

-Q-Step units are listed below by Degree, but can usually be taken as options by students from other disciplines too.
+Q-Step units are listed by degree, but can usually be taken as options in other courses too.

 Criminological Research Methods

 The unit promotes a critical appreciation of the purposes and practice of research in criminology.

 You will learn the intellectual roots of empirical enquiry, key distinctions and traditions in social research and the research process.

 It also covers the diversity of methods and designs used at different levels of analysis.

 This provides a foundation for the use of data to analyse political problems.